-When doing laundry with kids, you'll need to go over the laundry basics to prep them for the dirty jobs ahead.
+When doing laundry with kids, you'll need to start by going over the laundry basics with them.

 These are the basic concepts any kid will need to succeed in the world of dirty laundry.

-Let's talk about each step in doing laundry with kids in turn.
+Let's talk about each step when doing laundry with kids in turn.

-Of course, you have to get the dirty duds off the child, into the laundry basket or hamper, and finally, into the laundry room before any laundry with kids can occur.
+Of course, you have to get the dirty duds off the child, into the laundry basket or hamper, and finally, into the laundry room before any laundering can occur.

 Here's how to make it easy for the entire family to get their clothes to the machine, regardless of the school-to-practice or gym-to-work rush they happen to be in: